tikv/tikv/docs/reference/configuration/raftstore-config.md

 **`raftstore.peer_stale_state_check_interval`**

 Modifies the state check interval for hibernated Regions.
 The default value is 5 minutes.
-This value also determines the heartbeat interval between the leader and followers of the hibernated regions.
+This value also determines the heartbeat interval between the leader and followers of the hibernated Regions.